-Suicide Awareness & Hope
+Suicide Prevention: Awareness & Hope

 Workshops, Resources, & Support Groups

 QPR stands for Question, Persuade, and Refer — the 3 simple yet powerful steps anyone can learn to help save a life from suicide.
 Just as people trained in CPR help save thousands of lives each year, people trained in QPR learn how to recognize the warning signs of a suicide crisis and how to question, persuade, and refer someone to the help they need.
-Each year, thousands of Americans, like you, are saying "Yes" to saving the life of a friend, colleague, sibling, or neighbor by becoming a part of the QPR life-saving network.
+Each year, thousands of Americans, like you, are saying “Yes” to saving the life of a friend, colleague, sibling, or neighbor by becoming a part of the QPR life-saving network.
 QPR can be learned in our 90-minute Gatekeeper training course.
 Gatekeepers can be anyone including parents, friends, neighbors, teachers, ministers, doctors, nurses, office supervisors, police officers, volunteer coaches, youth organization leaders, caseworkers, firefighters, and many others who are strategically positioned to recognize and refer someone at risk of suicide.
-As a QPR-trained Gatekeeper you will learn to:

 • Recognize the warning signs of suicide